unnynet/unnynet-docs/eng/docs/smart_offers/game_events.md

 ### Section for programmers

-When an Game Event starts/finishes the events in code are triggered.
-You can subscribed for such events if you need to run any additional logic:
+When an Game Event starts the event in code is triggered.
+You can subscribed for such event if you need to run any additional logic:

 ```csharp fct_label="Unity"
 Balancy.ExternalEvents.SmartObjects.NewEventActivatedEvent += eventInfo =>